Wolololf/Curse-of-Strahd-Reloaded/z_TODO.md

 	- Acting out characters vs being mean

 Death house
-- Servant's room
-	- Letter between servants' about cult dealings and running away
 - Conservatory
 	- Come up with melody for Waltz for Klara
-- Master Suite
-	- Unfinished letter boasting to a friend about having captured and killed adventurers, and mentions falling out with Strahd
 - Large guest bedroom changes
 	- Theren's book (excerpts for start, middle, end)
 		- Author: Theramenes of Amn